-- 11.5.2 Competitors' attempts on any route will be governed according to the following provisions regarding climbing procedures: - a) Rule 11.5.4, - where the above-listed rule takes precedence over the relevant Discipline rule. - 11.5.3 The Attempt Periods within any Boulder stage shall be comprised of a fixed Preparation Period of fifteen (15) seconds during which a competitor may prepare for their attempts prior to entering the Field or Play, and a fixed Climbing Period of five (5) minutes (or four (4) minutes where the stage is preceded by a collective observation period) during which they may make any attempts on a boulder.
-Competitors may make unlimited attempts on any boulder within the relevant Climbing Period.
-Each boulder must be attempted in its entirety and competitors must not practice or "work" or use Illegal Aid on any part of a boulder. - 11.5.4 The Attempt Periods within any Lead stage shall allow a Preparation Period of forty (40) seconds during which a competitor may prepare for their attempt after entering the field of play, and a Climbing Period of six (6) minutes.
+- 11.5.2 Competitors' attempts on any route will be governed according to the following provisions regarding climbing procedures: - a) Rule 11.5.4, where the above-listed rule takes precedence over the relevant Discipline rule.

+- 11.5.3 The Attempt Periods within any Boulder stage shall be comprised of will comprise: - a) for the Qualification and Semi-Final rounds, a fixed Preparation Period of fifteen (15) seconds during which a competitor may prepare for their attempts prior to entering the Field or Play, and a fixed Climbing Period of five (5) minutes-(; or - b) for the Final round, a Climbing Period of four (4) minutes where the stage is preceded by a collective observation period) during which they may make any attempts on a boulder.
+Competitors with no separate Preparation Period, and in each case, competitors may make unlimited attempts on any boulder within the relevant Climbing Period.
+Each, each boulder must be attempted in its entirety, and competitors must not practice or "work" or use Illegal Aid on any part of a boulder.

+The Attempt Periods within any Lead stage shall allow a Preparation Period of forty (40) seconds during which a competitor may prepare for their attempt after entering the field of play, and a Climbing Period of six (6) minutes.
 Each competitor may make one (1) attempt on each route, other than where supplementary attempts are permitted following an Appeal or Technical Incident.